SomewhatJustin/quartz-personal-website/content/index.md

 Professionally, I'm a skilled Product person, marketer, analyst, and well... generalist.
 I've primarily worked in startups, or at least startup-like environments, so I'm used to wearing many hats.
 "That's not my job" isn't in my lexicon.
 [Here's my resume](https://drive.google.com/file/d/1RS-FxDn3C6V1n4sYl6-icN7DhFKsXJ0r/view?usp=sharing).

-Personally, I have a few interests that I try to post about here, including hiking, cooking, and reading.
+I have a few interests that I try to post about here, including hiking, cooking, and reading.